CheatInNeed/02369_Tower_Defense/SprintLog.md

 ## Sprint 1
 Sprint 1 will run from 30/10 - 06/11 - Assignment 2 dd.
 08/11
+### Sprint 1 standup
+We have split into groups of 2.
+Each group has a User story which they are implementing.
+Group 1 - Ludvig and Yaasir
+- Classes, factories and interfaces has been implemented.
+A tower can be created and placed at an x and y coordinate.
+- This group is awaiting functions from the group 2 (peter and peter), so the tower can be placed onto a map (logically).
+- Tower methods are implemented conceptually, but no logic are finalized.
+- The user story is not finalized atm, since we need to tie it together with the other groups.
+-

+Group 2 - Peter and peter
+- Implemented logic for maps with tile classes.
+- None of the graphic is done yet.

+Group 3 - Alexander and Casper
+-

 ## Looked at git